kyleanicholson/learn-programming-notes/Zettelkasten/Graphs.md

 Here is an example of a graph G with vertex set {a, b, c, d, e}
 ![[Pasted image 20240713110241.png]]
+The placement of the vertices is not important.

 ---
 # References